-What sets Kwenta apart from other DEX’s is that it does not have an order book but rather uses peer-to-contract trading.
+What sets Kwenta apart from other DEX’s is that it does not have an order book but uses peer-to-contract trading.
 Essentially, this means that all trades are executed against a smart contract.

 Chainlink oracles are responsible for relaying information on price feeds that are usually used to set an exchange rate for every asset.
 There is a fee of between 0.3% and 1% that users are charged for each trade.
-This fee is sent to a pool where SNX stakers can lay claim to it.
+This fee is sent to a pool where SNX stakers can claim it.

 Kwenta users can buy and trade 13 types of cryptocurrencies and inverse cryptocurrencies.

 Synthetix is also unique in the sense that it offers two synthetic cryptocurrency indexes to users.
-These are sDEFI, which monitors a group of DeFi assets, and sCEX, which monitors a group of centralized exchange tokens.
+These are sDEFI, which monitors a group of DeFi assets, and sCEX, which monitors a group of centralised exchange tokens.
 Both asset groups were chosen through community governance.